inf380p/fall2021/_posts/elliott/2020-10-14-discuss-files.md

 # Dictionary exercises today

-We'll spend the whole class working **together** on your homework.
+We'll spend much of the class working **together** on your homework.
 I'm here.
 Use me.
-It's due 11:59pm tonight.
-Finish in class or make plans to coordinate.
+It's not due until next class, but I recommend you finish as much as possible during class or make plans to coordinate.

-# Next time

-**Dictionary Exercises**

-More of the same!
-Except now you're more skilled.

-**Take home, ungraded Mid-term**

-This is exactly the same as the other section of INLS 560.
-Completing it will get you full credit, and knowing your numerical grade should give you a sense of whether you've gotten some of the basics.

-This is something that you should treat like a real test.
-Review **Syntax**, **flow of control**, and **loops** in particular.
-Trinket does a lot for you in terms of autocomplete and error detection but this will be a paper test with no feedback so make sure you're not too reliant on those crutches.
-Try it closed notes and closed book first, then if you need to, look at some class resources and go back with a different color pen to correct your work.